-The word modern can mean different things to different people, but when it comes to art, it refers to a specific time period and style of painting.
+The word modern can mean different things to different people, but when it comes to using the term modern art, it refers to a specific time period and style of painting.
 "Modern art was characterized by a desire to do things differently—to experiment, to work with new materials, to breathe a spirit of freshness into traditional art," explains Rebecca Wilson, Saatchi Art's chief curator.
 Although modern art has its roots in the past, you can find contemporary works of art that pay homage to this rule-breaking movement.

 "When I think of modern art today, I think of abstract painting that is expressive, has an elegance, and deceptive simplicity to it," Wilson says.
 When selecting modern wall art for your own home, she suggests looking for paintings with bold brushstrokes, black and white color palettes, simple color compositions that hint back to the color field painters of the 1950s, and relief paintings defined by raised surfaces.
 With these elements in mind, you'll be on your way to curating a modern art gallery in your own home.
 Shop our edit of modern wall art below to start your collection.